denisbrodbeck/atomfeed/README.md

 1. The ID must be globally unique, across all Atom feeds, everywhere, for all time.
 1. The ID must never change.

-> I can use a permalink, they are unique and don't change, aren't they?
+> I can use permalinks, they are unique and don't change, aren't they?

 Well, you *could* use permalinks as Atom IDs, but depending on how your permalinks are constructed, they *could* change.
-Imagine permalinks, which are automatically constructed from your `base URL` and your post `title`.
+Imagine permalinks, which are automatically constructed from your `base URL` and your post's `title`.
 What happens, if you update the `title` of your post?
 The permalink to your post **changes** and thus the Atom ID of your entry changes.

 > So what do I use instead?
 UUID?
 URN?